jingchaoyy/textExtraction/README.md

 # textExtraction
-Implemented Tika package for text extraction
+Implemented Tika package for paper abstract and keywords extraction